Ridowan-sajid/Asp.Net-Note/README.md

 ## Step:

 **Till now we created application Layer.
-Application layer can be api, mvc, mobile app, etc. It could be anything.**
+Application layer can be connected with mobile app, etc. It could be anything.**

 **So now we have to create DAL and BLL**
 **To do these just follow the screenshot given below:**